Learn Turkish – Gain a better understanding of Turkish culture and business etiquette.

 HandsOnTurkish is equally valuable for people visiting the country, studying the language for personal development or wishing to learn more about this beautiful and rich language.

-HandsOnTurkish is also developing digital certification and digital badges, which can be downloaded from our site or shared directly with your online profiles and online CVs.
+HandsOnTurkish has developed digital certification and digital badges.
+These can be downloaded from our site or shared directly with your online profiles and CVs.
+Currently only available for First Steps Turkish as part of the subscription.

 Scan this code with your Facebook Messenger App to start speaking with us.